 shutdown +30 "Leave to pickup friend!"

-There is two ways to restart your PC.
+There are two ways to restart your PC.
+Using any one the following commands:

 5. Suspend / Sleep